apollographql/apollo-kotlin/ROADMAP.md

 - [Better Java support](https://github.com/apollographql/apollo-kotlin/milestone/25)
 - Better error handling ([RFC here](https://github.com/apollographql/apollo-kotlin/issues/4711))
 - [API tweaks and cleanups](https://github.com/apollographql/apollo-kotlin/issues/4171)
-- Client-controlled nullability
+- Client-controlled nullability (experimental)
-- Annotation processing for custom scalars
-- Stable Jetpack Compose extensions

 ## Cache improvements

 _Approximate Date: TBD_

 The declarative cache makes working with the cache and defining unique object ids easier.
 We also want to include helpers to handle with common cases like pagination, garbage collection and eviction.
 Follow [#2331](https://github.com/apollographql/apollo-kotlin/issues/2331) for a high level overview.
 The current focus is on cache control and expiration.
 You can read more in [the cache control design document](https://github.com/apollographql/apollo-kotlin/pull/4009).

+## Future feature releases

+- Annotation processing for custom scalars
+- Stable Jetpack Compose extensions - user feedback is critical here, please do try out the experimental extensions and let us know what's working and what could be improved!

 ### `release-2.x` branch